 - Schedule a date night with your husband or wife for sometime in the next six weeks.
 Take Valentine’s Day if you have to.

-- If you are a pastor, or have flexibility in your schedule, put two prayer days on the calendar for 2018.
+- If you are a pastor, or have flexibility in your schedule, put two prayer days on the calendar.

 - Sign up for a 5k race.

 - Plan a special one-on-one outing with one or more of your kids.